Phenytoin for preventing seizures

 - Capsules: 25 mg, 50 mg, 100 mg, 300 mg

-Phenytoin is usually given twice a day: once in the morning and once in the evening.
-Ideally, these times are 10–12 hours apart, for example sometime between 7 and 8 am and between 7 and 8 pm.
+The Phenytoin is usually given twice each day.
+Give one dose in the morning and one in the evening.
+Ideally these times are 10–12 hours apart.
+For example, this could be between 7am and 8am and between 7pm and 8pm.

 Give the medicine at about the same time(s) each day so that this becomes part of your child’s daily routine, which will help you to remember.